The Gift of Repentance

 Kneeling there, I would be praying to God to please forgive me…so sorry I messed up again.

 Then the heartfelt vows would pass through my lips as I promised to never drink or take pills again.
 How many times did I break that promise?
-It has been ten years now since Jesus helped me finally keep that promise.
+It has been eleven years now since Jesus helped me finally keep that promise.
 I have not kept it, He has!
 Jesus has the power to overcome every stronghold!
 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 (Matthew 28:18).

 When my daughter, Robyn asked me how I was going to keep from drinking and taking pills, I told her I was not going to do anything…Jesus was doing it for me.